Patryk27/lxd-snapper/README.md

 # (optional, defaults to '10m')
 #
-# Timeout for each call to lxc; prevents lxd-snapper from running forever if lxc
+# Timeout for each call to lxc or incus; prevents lxd-snapper from running
-# happens to hang.
+# forever if the client happens to hang.
 #
 # If you've got a (very) slow storage, you might want to increase this limit,
 # but the default should be enough for a typical setup.